 Marriages are falling apart, children are alienated from their parents, and no one in these families seems to know what to do.
 Pastors and mentors are working overtime to bring hope, to infuse optimism, and to convey forgiveness and reconciliation.
 Even within the church, so many families are trying to “go it alone” without true accountability and intimacy with each other.

 Jim and Kim Nestle established Intentional Intimacy International (III) in the spring of 2008 as a nonprofit ministry to strengthen families.
 While legally established, the early years were slow preparation and waiting for the time when God would open the door to more opportunities to grow III.
 The III dream has been to open Clear View Retreat–a facility that focuses on small groups of families building intimacy and accountability in a fun, God-honoring environment.
-The ministry purchased a property in Lancing, Tennessee in May 2012 and worked on renovations during operating months for the last two years.
-A few groups were able to come and use the facility, and then this year (2014), many more groups and families came out and enjoyed the peace and comfort of East Tennessee.
+The ministry purchased a property in Lancing, Tennessee, in May 2012 and worked on renovations during the limited operating months for the last few years.
+III began doing business as Clear View Retreat in 2016.

 By bringing families away from familiar, sometimes stressful environments and surrounding them with God’s natural creation, families can begin to escape from the world and focus on what God has for them.
 There are so many capable retreat centers out there.
 So, why have we decided to start a new one?